lbarcl/HandCom/readme.md

 loads all exported Script-Instances of the given Path and triggers them after the Client had a successful login

 ##### `enableDebug()`
-lets every __command__ reload at use, allowes change of files while having the bot running
+lets reloads the sourcefile of a command at use, allowes editing commands while having the bot running

 ## Class: Command